 Upgrade FAQ (Frequent queries recieved as tickets to tech support)

-Objective of this KB is to answer a few frequent requests/questions Tech support receive in related to the upgrades.
+Objective of this KB is to answer a few frequent requests/questions Tech support receives in related to the upgrades.
 Please append the generic questions in the comments so that we can keep this KB updated.
 This information is generic and if you have follow-up questions, please create a ticket to us.

 The customizations on your instance can affect the below behavior and this is from an OOB perspective.